Getting started

 Install

-executable:dart pub global activate patrol_cli
+patrol_cliexecutable:dart pub global activate patrol_cli -

 Verify that installation was successful and your enviroment is set up properly: